lsst/dp0-3_lsst_io/data-products-dp0-3/index.rst

 In the future, for real LSST survey data, the tables that DP0.3 is meant to emulate will be Prompt products that are updated nightly (``DiaSource`` and ``SSObject``) or products of the moving object pipeline that are updated daily (``SSSource`` and ``MPCORB``).
-However, for DP0.3 these data products are static, and created as they would be after 1 year of LSST, and at the end of the 10-year survey.
+However, for DP0.3 these data products are static, created as they would be after 1 year of LSST, and at the end of the 10-year survey.

 The DP0.3 solar system simulation is completely distinct from the `DESC DC2 <https://arxiv.org/abs/2010.05926>`_ simulated data set used for DP0.2.
 The two simulations use different observing strategy simulations, different object truth simulations, and cover different areas.